kioplato/SIGMOD-2023/README.md

 provided by the organizers.

 * Nearest clusters: perform clustering and then exhaustively search in the nearest clusters.
-The number of clusters to create an the number of nearest clusters to search can be specified from cli arguments.
+The number of clusters to create and the number of nearest clusters to search can be specified from cli arguments.

 * kgraph-index: kgraph algorithm creates a knng to answer queries for nearest